dkainer/easyGC/README.md

 ------
 usage: python easyGC.py [command] [options]

+The general way to use easyGC is to do a two stage analysis:

+1. Call peaks and their areas in each sample using 'easyGC peakcall'
+2. Align all peaks across samples using 'easyGC align'

+If you are unhappy with the alignment you simply re-run the align command with tweaked params.

 **peakcall**

 run the peak caller on a directory of GC-MS files.
 This will produce a <i>.expr</i> file output for each GC-MS run which is a binary format of called peaks and mass specs.
 The .expr files are used later by the aligner.